You are here

 - Panels built into a roof are more expensive than those that sit on top.

 Solar PV is eligible for Feed-in Tariffs and you will earn a tariff for each kWh of electricity generated by your system.
 You will also receive another tariff for each kWh of electricity you export.
-You can visit our Solar Energy Calculator to find out how much you can save and earn through Feed-in Tariffs.

 Solar PV needs little maintenance – you'll just need to keep the panels relatively clean and make sure trees don't begin to overshadow them.
 In the UK panels that are tilted at 15° or more have the additional benefit of being cleaned by rainfall to ensure optimal performance.
 Debris is more likely to accumulate if you have ground mounted panels.